 Derek Gallimore beach

-Derek Gallimore: business, entrepreneurship, property, outsourcing, life, and longevity
+Derek Gallimore: business, outsourcing, life, and longevity

 First, the beginning…

-I was born in the United Kingdom, but raised in New Zealand.
-I had had a very middle class – but wonderful – upbringing.
-One that was overflowing in love.
-It was a perfect life.
-Yet, from as early as I can remember, I had a burning desire to build, grow, and conquer life – I was never just going to be a passenger.
+I was born in the United Kingdom but raised in New Zealand.
+My upbringing was middle class yet wonderful, overflowing with love.
+It was a perfect yet basic life.
+From as early as I can remember, I had a burning desire to build, grow, and conquer the world—I was never content to just be a passenger.
+I had an entrepreneurial spirit from the start, though in the 90s, New Zealand didn’t have much of an entrepreneurial culture.
+If you were an entrepreneur back then, you were on your own.

-Australia, London and beyond
+Sydney, London, and beyond

 Serviced apartments